edoardocattapan/ardo.github.io/_posts/2020-02-04-message-from-the-grave.md

 I feel connected to your situation, where you can listen and pray for unseen forces to manifest under your eyes.
 I could answer many of your questions about living and dying, as I do hear them asked.

-And just as for you to receive my message there is my thinking and delivering, know this: for me to exist there is you.
+The spirit of my message is to keep connecting, because just as for you to receive my message there is my thinking and delivering, know this: for me to exist there is you.

-Keep connecting.